One thing you’ve worked on lately?

 OK, how’s this—tell me about the darkest time in your life.

 Throughout my life, you could say that I’ve been a serial overachiever.
 I went to Duke, worked in management consulting, and then was one of the first employees at an exciting education startup.

 But at one point, I started working remotely, and suddenly, everything went south.
 I found myself in this never-ending cycle of procrastination, just filling my time with busy work and avoiding hard tasks.
 It was really bad.
 I almost got fired.

-At the time, I just couldn’t comprehend how I even got to that point.
+At the time, I just couldn’t comprehend how I had even gotten to that point.
 I was completely lost.
-This isn’t who I was, I would think.
+This isn’t who I was, I'd think.
 This isn’t who I’ve been.
 How did this even happen?